JoeyStanley/real/_posts/2019-02-07-vowel-overlap-in-r-advanced-topics.md

            word != "ON")
 ~~~~~~

-So where I left off at the last tutorial was a function that can calulate the Pillai score and another for the Bhattacharyya's Affinity, each with the help of `summarize`:
+So where I left off at the last tutorial was a function that can calculate the Pillai score and another for the Bhattacharyya's Affinity, each with the help of `summarize`:

 ~~~~~r
 pillai <- function(...) {